scifir/scifir-units/TO-DO.md

 - TODO: add minutes and seconds to degrees for latitude and longitude, document that minutes and seconds are not for degrees of angles, add the function to convert degrees to sexagesimal degrees, returning a struct
 - TODO: possibly add the enum to latitude and longitude of DEGREE and SEXAGESIMAL_DEGREE values

-## COORDINATES - GEOGRAPHIC COORDINATES (7)
+## COORDINATES - GEOGRAPHIC COORDINATES (9)

+- TODO*: create astronomical_object class with the two semiaxis, intended mainly for planets
 - TODO*: string constructor for astronomical_coordinates
 - TODO*: string constructor for zone_coordinates
 - TODO*: get_altitude() can be two different functions
 - TODO*: add display functions for astronomical_coordinates_3d, with "name ()" for planetary, "Orbit of name ()" for orbital, "name ()" or "Inside name ()" for stellar, "name ()" for central galactic
-- TODO*: add the ecliptic coordinates system inside the astronomical_coordinates_3d
+- TODO*: add the astronomical coordinates systems inside the astronomical_coordinates_3d
-- TODO*: add the variant of the ecliptic coordinates system with a selection of the planet or of the params (which is the generic case)
+- TODO*: LLA_to_x and other functions for the specialized float case

 - TODO: add the observation_coordinates class and the observation_altitude class for telescope measurements, add observation_azimuth too
+- TODO: see what to do to support horizontal_coordinates

 ## MATERIAL_VECTOR_UNIT (1)